 “I only feel angry when I see waste.
 When I see people throwing away things we could use.”-Mother Teresa

 *This blog contains affiliate links that we enjoy using in our homeschool journey (see my disclosure policy.)

-Normally in a Montessori homeschool setting, we focus basically on practical life activities such as kitchen activities, proper care of the environment, self-care and other activities that enhances a child’s small muscles.
-There’s another important activity to practice with your child- Proper disposal of trash at home is paramount to avoid the spread of bacteria that results into certain diseases.
-When teaching my little one this proper sorting of trash it is highly important to model this habit at home.
-By doing this trash sorting activity with your child, you’re not only teaching them a very valuable practical life lesson but also your preparing them to be a responsible and mindful member of the community.
+Normally in a Montessori homeschool setting, we focus basically on practical life activities such as kitchen activities, proper care of the environment, self-care and other activities that enhance a child’s small muscles.
+There is another important activity to practice with your child- and that is “Proper disposal of trash” at home.
+This life skill activity is paramount to avoid the spread of bacteria that results in a certain kind of disease.
+When teaching your little one this proper sorting of trash, it is highly important to model this habit at home.
+By doing this trash sorting activity with your child, you’re not only teaching them a very valuable practical life lesson but also you’re preparing them to be a responsible and mindful member of the community.

 I got this fun activity sorting set at our local Dollar Tree store and found a way to use this activity repeatedly.
 I like to reuse materials as much as I can to eliminate waste.
 These elements/objects to sort are all stickers.
 Here’s another set of photos of work in the process.

 This activity goes into our practical life activities.
 Laminating, as usual, to prolong the use of our learning materials!